vicky-ml/YOLO_tutorial/README.md

 # YOLO_tutorial
-This repository contains some basic touch on CNN and implementation of YOLO-Darknet powerpont slides which I made for university.
+This repository contains some basic touch on CNN and implementation of YOLO-Darknet powerpont slides which I made for School.